DataBiosphere/terra-scientific-pipelines-service/README.md

 6. Navigate to [http://localhost:8080/#](http://localhost:8080/#)
 7. If this is your first time deploying to any environment, be sure to use the admin endpoint `/api/admin/v1/updatePipelineWorkspaceId/{pipelineName}/{workspaceId}` to set your pipeline's workspace id.
 Workspace id can be found through the terra ui workspace dashboard or through the Rawls GET workspace endpoint.

 #### Local development with debugging
 If using Intellij (only IDE we use on the team), you can run the server with a debugger.
 Follow the steps above but instead of running `./gradlew bootRun` to spin up the server, you can run (debug) the App.java class through intellij and set breakpoints in the code.
 Be sure to set the GOOGLE_APPLICATION_CREDENTIALS=config/tsps-sa.json in the Run/Debug configuration Environment Variables.

+### Testing the CLI locally
+If you make changes to [openapi.yml](common/openapi.yml), you should test the CLI locally by following the instructions in the CLI repo: [DataBiosphere/terra-scientific-pipelines-service-cli](https://github.com/DataBiosphere/terra-scientific-pipelines-service-cli/blob/main/CONTRIBUTING.md).

 ### Running Tests/Linter Locally
 - Testing